-Professor Greg Craven, lawyer and academic, commenced as Vice-Chancellor of Australian Catholic University (ACU) in February 2008.
+Professor Greg Craven, a lawyer and an academic, is Vice-Chancellor and President of Australian Catholic University (ACU), having commenced at the University in February 2008.

 An expert in public law, Professor Craven has published numerous journal articles and four books, including Conversations with the Constitution (University of New South Wales Press, 2004).
 A regular contributor to public debate, he is a columnist for The Australian and The Catholic Leader.